Continued from part 3, on what happened in Eden

 Some translations of Deuteronomy 32:8–9 follow the Masoretic Text (c.
 1000 AD), which reads “sons of Israel” rather than “sons of God.”
 That this is a later interpretive alteration is obvious when we compare the LXX and DSS on this point.
-The LXX itself gives a dynamic translation that goes the other way (αγγελων θεου), and some versions say υιων θεου—a straight, formal translation of בני אלהים or בני אל—beney elohim or beney el—which are both attested at Qumran.
-Aside from the exegetical issues I adduce below, the MT‘s gloss is clearly wrong since Israel did not exist at the time described: Israel’s origin is some indeterminate time after Babel, and the table of nations in Genesis 10 does not include it.
+The LXX itself gives a dynamic translation that goes the other way (ἀγγέλων θεοῦ—angels of God), and some versions say υἱῶν θεοῦ—sons of God; a straight, formal translation of בני אלהים or בני אל—beney elohim or beney el, which are both attested at Qumran.
+Aside from the exegetical issues I adduce below, the MT‘s gloss is clearly wrong since Israel did not exist at the time described: Israel’s origin is at some point after Babel; it is not included on the table of nations in Genesis 10.
 Moreover, בני אלהים and similar are terms of art that never refer to human beings; always to gods.

 Deuteronomy 32:8–9 has a conceptual parallel in Deuteronomy 4:19–20.
 Whereas the former describes the nations being given over to elohim who were not Yahweh, the latter describes the other side of the punitive coin: